SovnSkyrim/QWEST/README.md

 MCMs are not automated due to a personal choice: There are many, many important tweaks, informations, and usefull stuff in them that can solve problems or make your experience better.
 Those are my own and what I recommend for the least amount of problems and a balanced experience.

 #### Game Difficulty
-- The difficulty in this game is very vanilla like but still generally harder, if you're used to Legendary you will have a hard time.
-I suggest playing in Expert or Master and if found too easy, crank it up.
+- The difficulty in this Modlist is quite harder due to Genesis Spawns and enemy diversity brought by Draugr Upgrades and Improvements, OBIS or Better Vampire NPCs.
+I highly suggest playing in Adept or Expert and putting it higher only if you feel it's too easy.

 #### A Matter of Time